andrewsarracini/DATA551_FireAnalysis/README.md

 This chart will depict the intensity of wildfires in terms of the area affected over a specified time period.
 By visualizing the fluctuation in wildfire intensity over time, viewers can gain a better understanding of the historical trends and variations in wildfire activity.

 ##### Sample sketch
+NOTES:
+- The map shown in the sketch corresponds to the python code in [map.py](https://github.com/andrewsarracini/DATA551_FireAnalysis/blob/main/map.py)
-NOTE: This is subjected to change when we start working on the project.
+- This is subjected to change when we start working on the project.
 ![Image](dashboard_sketch.png)